seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 I tried to migrate to GitLab in the meantime, and GitHub finally gave me the reason why my account was flagged:

 ![/Seanpm2001_Flagged/2022/July19th/No3rdPartySupport/YouAreMarkedAsSpam_Can'tConnectGitLab_2022July22nd_LightMode_1080p.png](/Seanpm2001_Flagged/2022/July19th//No3rdPartySupport/YouAreMarkedAsSpam_Can'tConnectGitLab_2022July22nd_LightMode_1080p.png)

+## Attempting to continue normally

+Despite the account not being visible publicly, and several things being broken, I have continued to work somewhat normally.
+I can't let it derail all my progress.
+During the first 3 days of the flag, I did image file uploads in full, but as of 2022 July 22nd, I have finally made the decision to stop Git-image part A work, but still do Git-image part B work.
+I have also been rethinking how I will operate after this is over.

 ## Sources